Under performing website? Here’s why your website is under performing

 What you should first consider is the purpose of your website followed by your strategy to achieve the core purpose of your website.

-Most people want a vague purpose for their website such as “get me more sales”, however this needs to be dialled in a lot more, whilst it is a purpose, you may want to strengthen it to give away a free white paper related to your product to start a relationship with a potential new client.
+Most people want a vague purpose for their website such as “get me more sales”, however this needs to be dialled in a lot more, whilst it is a purpose, you may want to strengthen it by planning to give away a free white paper related to your product to start a relationship with a potential new client.

 Another purpose for your website might be to increase the average order value per sale.
 This would involve your strategy looking at improving upsells during the browsing and checkout phase and a strategy around upselling, maybe using email or direct mail once someone has purchased from you and you have a clearer understanding of their buyer persona.